 EQUITY: Housing is an equity issue for all communities.
 Stable, plentiful, housing at a range of prices that makes it possible for everyone in Portland to have a home is essential.
 Gentrification ills gutted my North and Northeast neighborhoods roots.
 Now is the time to prevent such uprooting and deprivation to the families in the numbers of East Portland.

 BUILD: the units we’ve already paid for in the two housing bonds.
-Time for action and common sense, it just requires doing it.
-Its essential we lower the average cost so we can build more units.
+It's time for action for action.
+Lowering the average cost per unit is essential so we can build more units.
 Building units that cost $400k isn’t going to get us out of this crisis.
-Make sure existing housing money is being used and units are getting built.
-As a council member, I will drive the process, get out of the office and make sure that projects are getting done.
-Currently we are in a distant last place to turn around construction in our region, time to streamline the siloed bureaus and be a city that works for all Portlanders.
+We have to make sure existing housing money is being used and units are getting built.
+As a council member, I will drive this process by helping set key benchmarks for housing projects, and then by getting out of the office and make sure that those benchmarks are being met.
+Part of the issue lies in our current form of government.
+It is time to streamline the siloed bureaus and be a city that works for all Portlanders.

-PROTECTIONS: provide protections and financial support to help the elders who deserve to age in place after giving so much to our community, and parents with children who need stability for their children to have a successful education experience.
+PROTECTIONS: provide protections and financial support to help the elders who deserve to age in place after giving so much to our community, parents with children who need stability for their children to have a successful education experience, and to all those facing down the many struggles brought about by the pandemic and it's economic impacts.

 WORKFORCE DEVELOPMENT: We must bring together trades, government, schools and non-profits to create pipelines into the trades, manufacturing and construction industry to mitigate the grey tsunami and continue to invest in living wage jobs for the next generation of workforce.
 I did this at All Hands Raised and I will do this in City Hall.